 So, A “good” oil will be one that has viscosity characteristics sufficient to give good hydrodynamic lubrication of the loaded surfaces, yet flows around the engine well to provide a continuous supply of fresh lubricant.

 Furthermore in an extreme case, a very viscous oil would never get to the critical parts to do its lubrication job.
 Note in this case, that engines do have bypass valves to prevent excessive oil pressure in case of filter blockage.

 When the engine starts, all the oil is in the sump and the oil pressure is zero.
 The pump cannot begin to deliver oil or generate oil pressure until it has sucked up oil through the screen and the pick up tube.
 Hence, cold start lubrication is greatly assisted by having a short, wide pickup tube and oil that has very good cold flow properties.

 When the oil reaches the pump it is then forced through the filter and then through the engine.
-However, as the oil is still cold and the oil channels are very narrow, flow is slow and a large back pressure develops so that the pressure Gauge registers a dramatic pressure increase.
+However, As the oil is still cold and the oil galleries are very narrow, flow is slow and a large back pressure develops so that the pressure gauge registers a dramatic pressure increase.